Travel Out & Reentry: J-1 Scholars & J-1 Student Interns

 - The immigration officer should inspect the Form DS-2019 and return it to the scholar or student intern.

-- The immigration officer should inspect the passport with the visa, stamp the passport with J-1 and D/S, and return the passport to the scholar or student intern.
+- The immigration officer should inspect the passport with the visa and return the passport to the scholar or student intern.

 Review the OGS Know Your Rights at the Airport (PDF) handout prior to re-entry to the United States to familiarize yourself with your rights.